 Specialized Saddles have eliminated this unnecessary leather in front of bars and shortened bars slightly so shoulder movement isn’t as compromised as on most other western saddles For more on the effect of padding and how it affects saddle fit see “The Pad Paradox” article by clicking here.
 Evaluating saddle fit on a fleece-lined western saddle is difficult.

 Specialized Saddles builds in the padding and nothing to distort fit is added after you adjust it to fit your horse.
 The smooth surface of the neoprene pads on a Specialized Saddle lets you see exactly how your saddle fits and the adjustable system lets you dial it in exactly for a perfect fit without using any tools!*

 As a result of saddle either being too narrow or too much padding, all pressure is on withers/shoulders.
 This failure of saddle to fit properly results in it being lifted off back, in center, and some remaining pressure is on loins where contact resumes.
 This condition is referred to as “bridging”, like a bridge spanning a gully, resting only on the front and back.
 Horses experiencing this will be reluctant to extend their gaits and this much pressure will cause pain, tissue damage and associated white hairs.

-Compare Specialized Saddles Here (below) is an image of same weight rider in a TW Saddle.
+Here (below) is an image of same weight rider in a Specialized Saddle.
 Note even, light pressure spread evenly along the bars with slightly higher pressure under rider’s seat.